Data Note: Review of CBO Medicaid Estimates of the American Health Care Act

-- Require states to treat lottery winnings and certain other income as income for purposes of determining eligibility; decrease the period when Medicaid benefits may be covered retroactively; eliminate federal payments to states for Medicaid services provided to applicants who did not provide satisfactory evidence of citizenship or nationality during a reasonable opportunity period; and eliminate states’ option to increase the amount of allowable home equity from $500,000 to $750,000 for individuals applying for Medicaid coverage of long-term services and supports ($7 billion in savings 2017-2026).
+- Reduce Medicaid Costs.
+Require states to treat lottery winnings and certain other income as income for purposes of determining eligibility; decrease the period when Medicaid benefits may be covered retroactively, and eliminate states’ option to increase the amount of allowable home equity from $500,000 to $750,000 for individuals applying for Medicaid coverage of long-term services and supports ($6.2 billion in savings 2017-2026).

 - Repeal Medicaid Disproportionate Share Hospital (DSH) cuts for FY2020 – FY2025; exempt non-expansion states from DSH cuts for FY2018 – FY 2019 ($31 billion increase 2017-2016).